gotired/file-tree/README.md

 cargo build --release
 ```

-if we want to use global after compile copy to our local bin
+if we want to use global after compile copy to our local bin (mac)

 ```sh
 sudo cp -rv ./target/release/file-tree /usr/local/bin/file-tree